OxfordRSE/How-to-write-better-research-code-NTD-Technical-Meeting-2021/slides/slides.md

 These metrics don't necessarily go along with each other.

-# Software sustainability
+## Firsm aim: sustainable software

 Long after the project is "done", it is possible to

 -   Compile/install/run the software (**Usability**)
--   Read and understand the source code (**Readability**)
+-   Read and understand the code (**Readability**)
 -   Update the program (**Maintainability**)
--   Reuse all or part of the program in another project (**Reusability**)
+-   Reuse the code/program (**Reusability**)

-This applies to both the original author(s) and other researchers.
+This applies to other researchers... and *yourself* in 6 months!

-# Software as a research output
+## Software is a research output

-Authors can reuse their own code, and colleagues can build upon it.

-For this to be true, we want software that is
-- **Readable:**
-- **Reusable:**
-- **Extensible:**
+It should be poossible to build upon existing research software (**Extensibility**)

-Typical hindrance to reusability and extensibility are hard-coded parameters and file paths, global data and lack of modularity.
+Typical hindrance to reusability and extensibility are hard-coded parameters and file paths and low modularity.

 ```python
 file_handle = open("/Users/Sam/phdthesis/data/survey.dat")
 ```